Homemade Anchovy Powder

 Why you’ll love this recipe

-I must admit that making a dish from scratch will always taste superior compared to skipping a few steps.
+I must admit – making a dish from scratch will always taste superior compared to taking a shortcut.
 But on days when you’re in a rush or just want to make something with little to no effort, having anchovy powder can be a real lifesaver!
-Since I like to use anchovy broth in many of my recipes, I no longer have to constantly make anchovy broth from scratch because I can get a lot of uses with my anchovy powder.
-This process also allows you to use the whole anchovy instead of discarding them after making the stock.
+Since anchovy broth is commonly used for most of my Korean-inspired recipes, I no longer have to repeatedly make anchovy broth from scratch thanks to the anchovy powder.
+This process also allows you to use the whole anchovy instead of discarding them after making the stock which reduces waste and maximizes the anchovy.

 Homemade anchovy powder doesn’t take a lot of time and effort to make, but I promise you’ll get a ton of uses from it!
 Get your dried anchovies ready and follow these easy simple steps below: